2 August – 15 September 2019

 The Award was established by the will of the late Florence Kate Geach in memory of her sister, Portia Geach.
 The non-acquisitive prize is awarded by the Trustee for the entry which is of the highest artistic merit, ‘…for the best portrait painted from life of some man or woman distinguished in Art, Letters, or the Sciences by any female artist resident in Australia during the twelve months preceding the close date for entries.’

-Sunday afternoons @ the Gallery
+Sunday afternoon @ the Gallery

 ABOUT PORTIA GEACH

 The Portia Geach Memorial Award was established by the bequest of (Florence) Kate Geach to honour her sister, artist Portia Geach who died in October 1959.
-Born in in Melbourne in 1873, Portia Geach studied design and painting at the National Gallery School, Melbourne from 1893 to 1896 winning a prize for her nude painting.
-In 1896 she won the first travelling scholarship awarded to Australian to study at the Royal Academy of Arts in London, where she remained for four years.
-She seemed destined for a sucessful artistic career.
+Born in Melbourne in 1873, Portia Geach studied design and painting at the National Gallery School, Melbourne from 1893 to 1896 winning a prize for her nude painting.
+In 1896 she won the first travelling scholarship awarded to an Australian to study at the Royal Academy of Arts in London, where she remained for four years.
+She seemed destined for a successful artistic career.